Welding

 carbon dioxide

 CO2.
-An active gas commonly used as shielding for GMAW.
+A heavy active gas commonly used for shielding in arc welding processes.
 Carbon dioxide is inexpensive but yields a violent arc.

 carbon steel

-A common metal that consists of iron and carbon.
-Carbon steels are the most commonly welded metals.
+A common metal that is an alloy of iron and carbon.
+Carbon steel is one of the most commonly welded metals.

 chromium

-A shiny, gray nonferrous metal that provides high corrosion resistance.
+A shiny, gray nonferrous metal with high corrosion resistance.
 Chromium is a common alloying element used in metals such as stainless steel.

 chromium oxide

-A protective film formed on the surface of stainless steel by the reaction of oxygen and chromium.
+A protective film that forms on the surface of stainless steel when chromium reacts with oxygen.
 Chromium oxide helps prevent corrosion.

 constant current

 CC.
-A power source that uses current that varies slightly with changes in voltage.
-Constant current power sources are often used in gas tungsten arc welding (GTAW) and shielded metal arc welding (SMAW).
+A power supply in which the amperage is set at a fairly fixed level and varies only slightly with changes in voltage.
+Constant current power sources are often used in gas tungsten arc welding (GMAW) and shielded metal arc welding (SMAW).

 constant voltage